Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 God, there was no rush as good as this!
 Doin’ what he was *meant* to do.

-Crash up more stairs, tear open more Hunters and more cages…and then no targets.
+Crash up more stairs, tear open more Hunters and more cages... and then no targets.
 "Clear!"

 The shout from the others was the same: "Clear!"
 They’d emptied the slave pens of hostiles.

-And…he had to admit it.
+And... he had to admit it.
 They may still be baby Beefs, but their years of experience doin’ their Marine thing meant they sure as fuck knew what they were doing.

 ‘Course, that didn’t mean they *stopped,* no. Next step was getting all these slaves safely off the Hive.
 Hundreds and hundreds of ‘em, all panicky and emotional and undisciplined.
 That was gonna take a minute even with all those jump arrays, so Gonzo’s job was to expand the perimeter.
 The more territory they controlled, the safer the rescued slaves were while they evac’d.